 The APS is currently in discussion with the govt MBS (Medicare Benefits Schedule), in the hopes that the number of sessions may be increased .

-Talk to your GP about the options open to you if you are feeling depressed, over-anxious, suicidal.
+Please talk to your GP about the options open to you if you are feeling depressed, over-anxious, suicidal.

 BUT telling a young child that he is ‘going to see the psychologist’ is rarely helpful unless the child has asked to go and have a talk with an adult – Personally I think a relation or close family friend would be a better option.
 Mostly I find that it is the parent or parents that are going to be the most helpful, supportive and ‘useful’ in behaviour and thought change with their child – not a stranger.
-I prefer to work with the whole family in that way rather than one scared little boy or girl.
+I prefer to work with the whole family in that way rather than one worried little boy or girl.